moviefan322/moviefan322/README.md

   I'm a full stack developer from Washington, DC 🦅

-  - 👨‍💻 Relatively new to coding but learning new tools and technologies at an alarming rate
-  - 🌱 Content writer for Superconductor Week
-  - 🎥 Filmmaker
 - 📫 How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-moviefan322-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/philip-neumann-9b2334186/)
 - 📝 Check out <a href=https://moviefan322.github.io/>my portfolio</a>!